-There is a large variety of Infrared- and Raman-spectroscopic applications in the pharmaceutical industry.
-To meet the regulations in the pharmaceutical industry Bruker Optics provides validated systems that can be used according to GMP/GLP/cGMP-standards and that are controlled by software that fulfils the 21 CFR Part 11 regulations of the FDA.
+A wide range of infrared and Raman spectroscopy applications are used in the pharmaceutical industry.
+To meet regulatory requirements in the pharmaceutical industry, Bruker Optics provides validated systems that can be used in accordance with cGMP / GMP standards and pharmacopoeias (PhEur, USP, etc.) and are simultaneously controlled by 21 CFR Part 11 compliant software.

 Bruker has in its portfolio a complete range of devices for research in the field of pharmacy.